SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Creating_and_configuring_dashboards/Configuring_the_dashboard_layout.md

 ### Creating a new dashboard theme

-#### Using DataMiner 10.0.2 or higher:
+#### Creating a new theme in DataMiner 10.0.2 or higher

 1. Click the user icon in the top-right corner of the Dashboards app and select the *Configuration* or *Settings* option.

-2. In the *Dashboards settings* window, click the *New theme* button.
+1. In the *Dashboards settings* window, click the *New theme* button.

     > [!NOTE]
     > From DataMiner 10.0.12 onwards you can also create a new theme directly from the Layout pane of a dashboard, using the *New theme* button there.
 The available options will be the same as described below.

-3. In the *Theme* name box, specify a unique name for the new theme.
+1. In the *Theme* name box, specify a unique name for the new theme.

-4. Configure the theme:
+1. Configure the theme:

     - Set a background color in RGB format.